binpatel31/GITS/Results.md

   <img src="https://github.com/ultraultimated/GITS/blob/master/images/Task%20vs%20Time.PNG">
 </p>

+  #### Analysis
+  * For Task 1, we found that GITS takes less time as compared to git as it requires less number of commands to perform that specific task.
+  * For Task 2, as many participants are more familiar with GIT, it took less time to perform entire task.
+Similar trend can be observed in the analysis for # of times documentation referred for GITS in Task 2 where participants took more time to understand the commands and it's examples.
+  * For Task 3, we see that two participants took less time to perform task as they are expert in GIT.
+The same thing is reflected in the post evaluation form for those two participants.
+  * For Task 4, it is similar to what we observed for task 2.
+It took them more time to refer new commands which were introduced in GITS.

   ### No of times Documentation was Referred
   The following image represents the no of time the document was referred by 10 participants to perform each task.